openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 This pass replaces suitable `AvgPool` operations with `GroupConvolution` operation.
 ### `-convert-batched-conv-to-1n`: Convert Convolution with batched input to new one with batch equal to 1
-This pass inserts Transpose and Reshape to convert batched input to new one with batch equal to 1
+This pass inserts Transpose to convert batched input to new one with batch equal to 1

 Original operation:
     Activation: 4x16x1x1 ->